conradoqg/study-dsa/STUDYRESOURCES.md

     - Auto-balanced
         - AVL Tree: Binary search tree with rotations on insertion and deletion to balance the tree
         - RBT: Close to AVL Tree, but uses a coloring technic to balance the tree
-        - B-Tree: Store nodes in packs of X keeping the tree relatively balanced, usefull for storing blocks of data (nodes)
+        - B-Tree: Store nodes in packs of X keeping the tree relatively balanced, useful for storing blocks of data (nodes)
         - KD Tree: Balances the three every K dimentions
     - Specific
         - Splay Tree: Organizes a tree by moving the last acessed item to the top through rotations